Contributing guidelines#

 python -m venv .venv source .venv/bin/activate pip install -e ".[dev]"

-Before running tests, generate local reference data (required for verification tests):
+Before running tests, generate local reference data (required for verification and validation tests):

-Note: Because CFAST uses a Fortran compiler, which can produce small numerical differences between systems and compilers, always generate verification data locally for your tests.
+Note: Because CFAST uses a Fortran compiler, which can produce small numerical differences between systems and compilers, always generate reference data locally for your tests.
 You also need to have CFAST installed and accessible in your PATH.
 You can download it from the NIST CFAST page.
+Validation data generation can take over an hour depending on your system.

 Run Tests & Checks